 “The extent of the alleged abuse Evan suffered is unconscionable and it will stay with him for the rest of his life,” said Motley Rice member attorney Daniel Lapinski.
 “Adding to his anguish is the knowledge that Fr.
 Costello’s alleged pattern of behavior was seemingly known and yet it appears nothing was done to protect Evan or other children.
 Thankfully, the Child Victims Act provides an avenue toward justice for my client and other victims.
 Without this and similar window laws around the country, countless claims of abuse would go unheard, perhaps forever,” said Lapinski.

 Law firm Motley Rice represents abuse survivors in litigation filed under New York’s Child Victims Act that allege sexual abuse by clergy members that was suppressed by the Catholic Church.
-Motley Rice co-founder Joe Rice and other Motley Rice lawyers also play a role in the Boy Scouts of America bankruptcy proceedings and negotiations for The Coalition of Abused Scouts for Justice, a group of law firms representing thousands of abuse survivors.
+Motley Rice plays a role in the Boy Scouts of America bankruptcy proceedings and negotiations for The Coalition of Abused Scouts for Justice, a group of law firms representing thousands of abuse survivors.
 Learn more about Motley Rice’s experience in sexual abuse cases.